redelivre/redelivre/src/wp-content/plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.24.0 =
+New: Compatibility with Joomla 3.2
+New translation: Bulgarian (thanks to Hristo P.)

+= 1.22.6 =
+Fixed: The «Remove only new imported posts» option was not removing anything Tested with WordPress 3.8

+= 1.22.5 =
+Fixed: Archived posts were always imported as drafts in Joomla 2.5

+= 1.22.4 =
+New: Display error message if PDO is not enabled

 = 1.22.3 =
 New: Display SQL errors in debug mode